RavenfieldCommunity/docs/en/Projects/havenm.md

 Refer [docs](https://docs.bepinex.dev/articles/user_guide/installation/index.html)

+**Install BepInEX 5.x instead of 6.x!**

 ### Install ACUpdater

 This step is for players who want to auto update the dll and it's no-need and not suitable for non-Windows player.

-Because HavenM works by editing game dll, so the dll may be replaced to the original game dll by Steam when game has offical update.
+Because HavenM works by editing game dll, the dll may be replaced to the original game dll by Steam when game has offical update.
 The ACUpdater will solve this problem.

 Download the `HavenM.ACUpdater.dll` [here](https://github.com/RavenfieldCommunity/HavenM/releases/tag/ACUpdaterRelease).